 What you will learn in this guide:

-key steps you should take to protect yourself and your community, online
+key steps you should take to protect yourself when online.

 What is internet security and the most common online attacks?

 Internet security describes the efforts and precautions we take to keep ourselves safe from malicious online attacks — which usually involve some kind of illegal breach of our web accounts, programs or connected devices.